rashmi9913/Sinhala-song-and-Metaphor-search-engine/README.md

 ├── scraper.py :  Source code for the data scraper
 └── search.py : Search functions used to classify user search phrases
 ```

+## Details about the dataset

+Each song contains following data fields.

+* Unordered list can use asterisks